How long does covid stay on clothes and furniture

 In laboratory settings, studies show that synthetic fibers tend to retain viruses longer compared to natural fabrics.
 This may be attributed to differences in texture and moisture retention.
 For instance, microfiber and nylon can maintain infectivity for several days under optimal conditions.

-See also How to move furniture to a different state
+See also How to turn old furniture into something new

 As a precaution, laundering items regularly in hot water and using a suitable detergent efficiently reduces potential contamination.
 Ironing after washing is another method that can help mitigate risks, as high temperatures can deactivate viruses.
 For surfaces, disinfectant wipes or sprays targeting viral pathogens are generally effective, with contact time being crucial for ensuring efficacy.